The Heroes of Telemark: Production

 The movie was originally titled The Unknown Battle and was to have starred Stephen Boyd and Elke Sommer and be written by Ben Barzman.
 Later, Anthony Perkins was announced as a star, though he withdrew.
 Eventually Kirk Douglas signed as the lead.
 Cliff Robertson was mentioned as a possible co-star before Richard Harris came on board.

+In February 1964 Rank announced it would make eight films at a cost of £4.5 million, including The Unknown Battle.
+Rank's stake in the film was reportedly £1 million.

 "I hear they are spending five million dollars, so it's got to be spectacular and that means more fiction and less fact", said Haukelid during filming.

-In February 1964 Rank announced it would make eight films at a cost of £4.5 million, including The Unknown Battle.

-Rank's stake in the film was reportedly one million pounds.

-Stephen Boyd later sued Mann for half a million dollars when funding for the initial project fell apart in early 1964.
+Stephen Boyd later sued Mann for $0.5 million when funding for the initial project fell apart in early 1964.
 "I missed out on four good roles and plenty of money when he signed me without financial backing and then dropped the project", said Boyd later.
 "He asked me again later but I'd made other commitments, so Kirk Douglas and Richard Harris made it under another title."